 The 2018 Winter Olympics have arrived!
 Athletes from around the world are gathering in Pyeongchang to compete for gold and glory in one, or more, of 15 events.
 The commitment and passion shown by these amazing athletes is matched only by the time, effort and focus they have put into training to be at the peak of their physical abilities.
 In spite of the variety of skills being tested at these Games, each athlete relies heavily on their vision to perform with excellence.
-Fans of the Winter Games will appreciate the following guide to the competition, providing information on when and where events are being held, as well as some insights into how excellent vision supports the athletes as they compete for their country.
+Fans of the Winter Games will appreciate the following Vision and Viewing Guide to the competition, providing information on when and where events are being held, as well as some insights into how excellent vision supports the athletes as they compete for their country.

 Events held: Feb.
 11- 15, Feb.
 17-18 and Feb.
 21–24 at the Yongpyong and Jeongseon Alpine Centres

 Fun fact: Archaeologists have traced skiing back to prehistoric times with artifacts found in Russia, Finland, Sweden and Norway.